The Sanctuary

 Commercial License Required

-• Oracle JDK 8/11: Production use requires license
+• Oracle JDK 8/11: Production use requires licence

 • Azul Prime: Commercial